-Figure 1 visualizes the relative positions of the political parties of these three countries according to the common left-right scheme (horizontal axis).
+Figure 6.1 visualizes the relative positions of the political parties of these three countries according to the common left-right scheme (horizontal axis).
 The circles depict the size and outreach of the respective ideologies.
 It is shown that there exists an overlap in ideology between neighboring parties in all countries.
 What is important to note, however, is that the ideological overlap of the center parties increases with a decrease in the number of parties able to compete for government.
 In the United States, for instance, there appears to be a large overlap in ideology between Democrats and Republicans.

-Hence, it is difficult to distinguish between these two parties or their proponents in terms of ideology or political programme, and both design their programms in aim of the median voter.
-In Switzerland four leading parties are involved in federal government according to a "magic formula" that assigns a fixed number of seats in the cabinet to each party since 1959 (so-called Zauberformel).
-This allows larger differentiations in ideology (see top of Fig. 1), since the "opposition" is always included in government (system of concordance government).
-Such differentiations may also be fostered by the public's need for information induced by the Swiss direct democratic system where citizens are routinely allowed to vote over policy proposals.
-In such a system, different ideologies may be needed or useful to produce additional information.3
+Hence, it is difficult to distinguish between these two parties or their proponents in terms of ideology or political program, and both design their programs in aim of the median voter.
+In Switzerland four leading parties are involved in federal government according to a 'magic formula' that assigns a fixed number of seats in the cabinet to each party since 1959 (so-called Zauberformel).
+This allows larger differentiations in ideology (see top of Figure 6.1), since the 'opposition' is always included in government (system of concordance government).
+Such differentiations may also be fostered by the public's need for information induced by the Swiss direct democratic system where citizens are routinely asked to vote over policy proposals.
+In such a system, different ideologies may be useful or even needed to produce additional information.4